Betterbird/thunderbird-patches/.github/ISSUE_TEMPLATE/issue--bug--feature-request.md

 ---
-name: Issue, bug, feature request, question, anything
+name: Issue, bug, feature request - NO SUPPORT REQUESTS!
-about: General template used for everything
+about: General template used for bugs and feature requests.
+Do NOT file support requests or questions here!
 title: ''
 labels: ''
 assignees: ''